Updated: Sep 24, 2018

 Clematis is a vine with colorful flowers.
 The plant has a bitter taste which keeps most pets from eating much of it.
 Common signs of exposure in dogs and cats include: drooling, vomiting, diarrhea, mouth and throat tingling, abdominal pain, weakness, labored breathing, changes in heart rate and rhythm, delirium, seizures, and possibly death.
-In case of ingestion, pets should be taken to a veterinarian immediately.
+In case of ingestion, pets should be taken to an animal hospital immediately.

 (Photos courtesy of the ASPCA.)